How To Find Your Competitive Advantage

 And just about none of those people have 10+ years experience AND the additional experience of having run social media for The Academy of Motion Pictures and The Oscars for several years, including helping create the infamous Ellen selfie that became the most retweeted tweet of all time.

-This combination of experience and specific EXPERIENCES helps separate me from the other social media experts in the world.
+This combination of experience and specific EXPERIENCES separates me from other social media experts in the world.
 It’s a differentiation point and a competitive advantage when dealing with clients in the entertainment space.

 Think about the experience you have — both from a quantitative perspective and in terms of specific accomplishments you’ve had in your work — and look for the things you’ve done that very few (if any) others can claim as well.